 Holidays are Different in Winston-Salem

-Holidays are different in Winston-Salem.
-Celebrate the season with candlelight tours of historic homes, cookie recipes passed down through generations, a spectacular light festival and stirring theatrical performances.
-Delight in the sights and sounds that come along with the holidays in Winston-Salem.
-The city's historic attractions are gaily decorated and extend a warm invitation to you and your family.
+Historic holidays in Winston-Salem are filled with the spirit of nostalgia, the warmth of hearth Moravian cooking, the twilight of candlelight tours and excitement of holiday celebrations for the entire family.
+Delight in the sights and sounds that come along with the holiday season in Winston-Salem.
+The city's historic attractions are decorated and extend a warm invitation to you and your family.
 Local chefs, winemakers and brewmasters are standing by ready to present your palate with bold flavors and spices that surprise and comfort.
 Make Winston-Salem your home for the holidays by booking a fabulous getaway today.